ChernykhVyacheslav/sprint15-spring-unit-tests/README.md

-# sprint13-hibernate
+# sprint14-spring-mvc
-Sprint13 of Java Online Marathon, using Hibernate with Spring.
+Sprint14 of Java Online Marathon, using Spring MVC.